ref-tools/ref-tools-mcp/README.md

 **Parameters:**
 - `query` (required): Query to search for relevant documentation.
 This should be a full sentence or question.
-- `keyWords` (optional): A list of keywords to use for the search like you would use for grep.
-- `source` (optional): Defaults to 'all'. 'public' is used when the user is asking about a public API or library. 'private' is used when the user is asking about their own private repo or pdfs. 'web' is use only as a fallback when 'public' has failed.

-**Note:** When `source` is set to 'web', this tool will perform web search to find relevant information online.

 ### ref_read_url